 Level 2 Cambridge National in Enterprise and Marketing

 The first unit (R064) underpins this whole qualification.
-Students develop essential knowledge and understanding of enterprise and marketing concepts, which can be applied to the other units within the qualification.
-Through the first topic, students will understand the main activities that will need to happen to support a start-up business and the key factors to consider when starting up a business.
+Students develop essential knowledge and understanding of enterprise and marketing concepts which can be applied to the other units within the qualification.

-The third unit (RO66) students develop the skills to create a brand identity, and promotional plan for their specific business product proposal developed in the second unit.
+The third unit (RO66) students create a brand identity and promotional plan for their specific business product proposal.

 Level 3 BTEC National in Business

 This course develops highly specialist work-related skills and ultimately provides students with the knowledge and understanding they need to prepare for higher education and the world of work.
 It is a practical course, where students develop their ability to learn independently, research actively, and be active group members.